edxu96/MatrixOptim.jl/docs/4-decomp.md

-# Decomposition Algorithms for MILP
+# Decomposition Algorithms for MILP using MatrixOptim.jl

+The principle of decomposition as a solution technique is to break a problem down into a set of smaller problems, and, by solving the smaller problems, obtain a solution to the original problem.
+[2]

 ## 1, Benders Decomposition, MatrixOptim